drdhaval2785/SanskritSpellCheck/o_vs_O/readme.md

 Major addition in this version is the L IDs.

 # Generate a composite HTML for all dictionaries simultaneously.
+(Best alternative)

 Inputs: o_vs_O2.txt